 What is a B2B website and marketing audit?

 A website and marketing audit is a structured review of how well your site supports discovery, understanding, trust, and conversion.
-It should not stop at surface-level design opinions or a technical SEO checklist.

 For B2B businesses, this matters because the website sits between marketing activity and commercial outcomes.
-Marketing may create attention, but the website is where that attention is either clarified and converted, or confused and wasted.
+Marketing can create attention, but the website is where that attention is either clarified and converted, or confused and wasted.

 What a strong B2B website should do